likablehair/simple-repo/TASKS.md

 There's a file in the project call src/components/ToBeFixed.vue.
 This file is coded very bad, by people who don't really know how to their job.
 The component should have a simple TODO list, you can add a task to the list, you can remove it, you can hide it.
 Fix the component in order to make it works.

+## challenge 4

+Add some css to the ToBeFixed.vue component.